terra-quantum-public/tq42-pqc-oss/docs/keys/keys_container.md

 is designed to reconstruct a container from the extracted data, allowing for the restoration of the original container structure.

 **Parameters**:
+  - `handle`: The encryption context handle.
+This is used to provide random source for container creation.
+Use `PQC_container_create_randomsource` to create context for a sole purpose of generating random numbers.
   - `container_data`: Pointer to a buffer containing the extracted container data that needs to be reconstructed.
   - `data_length`: Length of the buffer pointed to by  `container_data`, ensuring that the data is correctly sized for the reconstruction process.
   - `key`: AES key utilized to encrypt the container.
 It should point to a  `pqc_aes_key`  structure or any buffer of size  `PQC_AES_KEYLEN`.